Arrests made in 17-year-old’s murder in Rock Island

 Two men in Oklahoma have been arrested for a Sept.
 18 murder in Rock Island.

-On Monday, Nov.
-21, 2022, detectives with the Rock Island Police Department’s Criminal Investigation Division, in cooperation with the U.S. Marshals Service, arrested two men in Oklahoma City, Okla., for the Sept.
-18, 2022 homicide of 17-year old Angel Lopez Jr.
+On Monday, detectives with the Rock Island Police Department’s Criminal Investigation Division, in cooperation with the U.S. Marshals Service, arrested two men in Oklahoma City for the Sept.
+18 homicide of 17-year old Angel Lopez Jr.

 Arrested are 17-year old Corion Thomas of East Moline for First-Degree Murder, bond set at $500,000, and 22-year old Davyon J. Q. Woods-Jackson of Rock Island for two counts of Obstruction of Justice, bond set at $40,000.00 (10%).
 Both Thomas and Woods-Jackson are currently being detained in detention facilities in Oklahoma City, pending extradition to Illinois, according to a Tuesday release from Rock Island police.